 Effects, loops, samples and cues

-The effects / sample / loop section is not extensive, but what there is works well.
+The effects/sample/ loop section is not extensive, but what there is works well.
 Virtual DJ has ten samples, and this unit can control four of them (trigger and volume).
-Virtual DJ LE comes with only rudimentary effects, but they’re easily enough controlled with two knobs and two buttons, allowing you to select the effect you want and adjust its parameters.
+Virtual DJ LE comes with only rudimentary effects, but they’re easy enough controlled with two knobs and two buttons, allowing you to select the effect you want and adjust its parameters.
 Looping works fine – you can double or halve the loop length (loops are beatmatched), set in and out points manually, and reloop at will.

 Hardware and software control